 Frequently Asked Personal Injury Questions

-Below are a few questions that I frequently receive during personal injury consultations.
-Please contact me with any additional questions or to discuss your personal injury case.
+Below are a few questions that we frequently receive during personal injury consultations.

 You should take several key actions after an accident, including: